Administrative Rule Adopted by Revenue Division Pursuant to Rule-Making Authority

 A. The taxfiler must submit written notice of the protest prior to the due date of the tax return.

-C. If the Bureau denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the date the Bureau’s response.
+C. If the Division denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the date the Division’s response.
 The Director is not required to reconsider untimely requests for reconsideration.

-E. The Bureau’s notice that the tax is owed, its response to a protest, and the Director’s decision are each valid if sent to the taxfiler’s last known address.
+E. The Division’s notice that the tax is owed, its response to a protest, and the Director’s decision are each valid if sent to the taxfiler’s last known address.

 Pay the tax and seek a refund